 What Is Morale Anyway?
 A Quick Recap

-Before diving into the opposite, let’s briefly revisit what morale actually is.
+Before we delve into the opposite, let’s take a moment to remember what morale actually is.

 The Opposite of Morale: Definition and Key Terms